ACK alert management

 Failed to delete a node

-The cluster failed to delete a node.
+The cluster fails to delete a node.

 event